EslamHamdy911/tuktuk-drive/README.md

-# Tuktuk Drive — Multi-Account Prototype
+# Tuktuk Drive — Offline-First Prototype

 🚀 **Tuktuk Drive** is a bold, youth-driven web app that combines ride-hailing and goods delivery services using tuk-tuks as the main transportation mode in Egypt.
-This prototype now supports **four account types** with distinct dashboards: Passenger, Driver, Admin, and Owner.
+This prototype is designed to run entirely offline-first using **IndexedDB** and a **Service Worker** to simulate backend APIs.

 ---